 Research and Development.
-Research and development expenses consists primarily of costs associated with the design, development and enhancement of our products.
-The primary costs are salaries and fringe benefits, development material costs, facility and overhead costs, consulting fees, and non-recurring engineering costs.
-Research and development expenses were \$0.6 million for 2008, which represents a decrease of \$0.1 million, or 17.6%, compared to the prior year quarter.
-The decrease in research and development expenses was primarily attributable to a reduction in the number of research personnel and decreased spending on indirect materials associated with new product development.
-Research and development expenses were 14.6% of product revenue for 2008 and 2007.
-In the future, we expect to invest in research and development with a focus on product cost reduction and reliability initiatives and innovation programs as we seek to improve our existing technology.
+Research and development expenses consist primarily of costs associated with the design, development and enhancement of our products.
+The primary costs are salaries, development material costs, facility and overhead costs, consulting fees, and non-recurring engineering costs.
+Research and development expenses were \$0.7 million for 2008, which represents a decrease of \$0.1 million, or 16.4%, compared to the prior year quarter.
+The decrease in research and development expenses was primarily attributable to lower personnel and outside consulting costs.
+Research and development expenses were \$1.7% and 14.4% of product revenue for 2008 and 2007 respectively.
+In the future, we expect to invest in research and development with a focus on product cost reduction, reliability initiatives and innovation programs as we seek to improve our existing technology.

 Sales and Marketing.
 Sales and marketing expenses consist primarily of salaries, commissions, bonuses, recruiting costs, travel, marketing and collateral materials and trade show costs.
-Sales and marketing expenses were \$2.1 million for 2008, which was essentially unchanged from the prior year.
-Sales and marketing expenses were 11.6% of total revenue for 2008 compared to 12.0% for 2007.
+Sales and marketing expenses were \$2.3 million for 2008, which represents a \$0.3 million increase, or 17.4%, compared to the prior year quarter, principally as a result of additional personnel costs.
+Sales and marketing expenses were 11.4% of total revenue for 2008 compared to 10.3% for 2007.
 We expect to increase our sales and marketing efforts as we expand into new territories and launch a marketing program for echocardiography and vascular ultrasound.

 General and Administrative.
 General and administrative expenses consist primarily of salaries and other related costs for finance, accounting, human resources and executive personnel, legal related costs, professional fees, outside services, and insurance.
-General and administrative expenses were \$3.2 million for 2008, representing an increase of \$0.2 million or 6.3%, compared to the prior year quarter, principally as a result of higher personnel costs.
-General and administrative expenses were 17.4% of total revenue for 2008 compared to 16.9% for 2007.
+General and administrative expenses were \$2.9 million for 2008, representing a decrease of \$0.3 million or 8.5%, compared to the prior year quarter, principally as a result of lower personnel, bad debt and insurance costs.
+General and administrative expenses were 14.4% of total revenue for 2008 compared to 16.6% for 2007.